Free admission tickets are available to school groups if the field trip has been scheduled through Visitor Services at least 1 month in advance.

 Contact Visitor Services for more information or to make adjustments to already scheduled field trips:

 Visitor Services Coordinator

-Funds to reimburse transportation costs are available on a first-come, first- served basis to any Title I school located in Texas.
-To learn more, read about the George W. Bush Foundation.
+Funds to reimburse bus transportation costs are available on a first-come, first- served basis to any Title I school located in Texas from the George W. Bush Foundation.
 To apply, complete the corresponding section on the Field Trip Request Form.